shekharshekharraj/Tunify-Full-Stack-Music-Streaming-Social-App/README.md

-# Tunify · Full-Stack Music Streaming + Real-Time Social
+# Tunify · Full-Stack Music Streaming + Real-Time Social App

 A feature-rich, full-stack music streaming application inspired by modern music platforms.
 Tunify pairs a seamless, immersive audio player with a real-time social layer—listen to music, see what friends are playing, view synchronized lyrics, and chat one-on-one.
 Includes a role-protected admin console for catalog management.